NiclaasMoldenhauer/easy-wow-fishing-bot/README.md

 ## Disclaimer
 This bot is intended for educational purposes.
 Use at your own risk, and be mindful of the game's terms of service.

+## Collaboration
+If you want to collaborate or have feedback, feel free to get in touch with me.